noiseprotocol/noise_spec/noise.md

  * **Termination**:  Preventing attackers from truncating a stream of transport messages is an application responsibility.
 See previous section.

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully follow the rules for nonces.
+Nonces are not allowed to wrap back to zero due to integer overflow.
+This means parties are not allowed to send more than 2^64 transport messages.

+ * **Data volumes**:  The `AESGCM` cipher functions suffer a gradual reduction in security as the volume of data encrypted under a single key increases.
+   Due to this, parties should not send more than 2^56 bytes (roughly 72 petabytes) encrypted by a single key.
+If sending such large volumes of data is a possibility, different cipher functions should be chosen.

  * **Fresh ephemerals**:  Every party in a Noise protocol should send a new ephemeral public key and perform a DH with it prior to sending any encrypted